brkugrl/STYLE4Rec/README.md

 # Style4Rec: Enhancing Transformer-based E-commerce Recommendation Systems

 This repository contains information about the paper titled **"Style4Rec: Enhancing Transformer-based E-commerce Recommendation Systems with Style and Shopping Cart Information."**
 Style4Rec is a collaboration with AviviD.ai, it utilizes AviviD.ai's dataset.
 The main goal is to improve the sequential product recommendation performance by using style information that is extracted via product images, for E-commerce websites.
-Since the e-product images look very similar within the same product group, we developed a system that extracts the style information from the lower levels of an object detection model.
+Since the e-product images look very similar within the same product group, we developed a system that extracts the style information from the initial layers of an object detection model.

 ## Abstract